 The films this time are fitted in the exact reverse order of last, thereby increasing the inquisitiveness whether this would also lead to a very different order of my liking the films.
 The well done initial title card also hints at a quirky and sensitive story telling with opportunity to peel layers of emotions across the board.
 Did it indeed happen?
 Let us find out.

 The first feature of the package is from Anurag Kashyap and possibly attempts to tell the quirkiest story, at least through a very bold protagonist Radhika Apte who wants to turn the tables and explore her impulsive desires in an open marriage with her sense of possessiveness desperately imitating masculine control and almost bordering on eccentricity.
 It is an interesting premise, and Apte’s fiery performance gets contrasted well against the vulnerable and nuanced Akash Thosar, but the film disappoints overall because Kashyap tries too hard to drive home a point and makes it overlong to the point where the quirkiness eventually converts to irritation and the story has lost your attention.
-Kashyap’s style adoption of his protagonist speaking to the camera and explaining what is going on in her mind comes out as jarring and robs the story of all avenues of interpretation.
+Kashyap’s style adoption of his protagonist breaking the fourth wall and speaking to the camera to explain what is going on in her mind comes out as jarring and robs the story of all avenues of interpretation.
 A bumpy start then, and you wonder if rest of the film will be able to hold up any good ground.

 But all the skepticism is thrown out of the window, because the next short by Zoya Akhtar is easily the most layered and powerful film of the quartet!
 This one explores how it is absolutely okay to use the maid of the house and get her to oblige and perform all the wifely duties for a man right from warming him up in the bed to ‘tauliya lao‘ till the time when the actual spouse arrives, thereby also giving an indication of what the household routine of that new individual can potentially become post marriage.
 In her career best performance, Bhumi Pednekar is a delight to watch as she speaks a thousand words through her silent gestures and passive eyes while being the compromised woman whose existence is hardly acknowledged unless in bed as felt convenient by the one note Neil Bhoopalam, but also being the one with her momentary triumph because she knows that she is at least handing down her master’s lust as broken seconds to the new bride, something that usually she or ones like her receive.
 The imagery that the film uses is strongest right from the superficial spic and span outer living rooms, to crushed sheets and emotions of bedrooms, to the monotonous arrival or departures of the irrelevant and paid help amidst life that goes on, right upto showing her the way several floors below to the ground where she and her desires actually belong!
 Superlative stuff this one!